naiyerasif/site/content/blog/2019-06-02-linting-sass-with-stylelint.md

 ### Extending stylelint for prettier

 `stylelint-config-prettier` is a configuration that disables `stylelint` rules that conflict with Prettier. `stylelint-prettier` is a plugin that adds a rule that formats content using Prettier.
 It also exposes a *recommended* configuration that configures both `stylelint-prettier` and `stylelint-config-prettier` in a single step.
-Add both `stylelint-prettier` and `stylelint-config-prettier` as developer dependencies, then extend the recommended configuration.
+Add both `stylelint-prettier` and `stylelint-config-prettier` as developer dependencies,

 ```bash
 npm install --save-dev stylelint-config-prettier stylelint-prettier
 ```

-Then add the following in `.stylelintrc`.
+then extend the recommended configuration by adding the following configuration in `.stylelintrc`.

 ```json
 {